Request components in AWS WAF - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 { "a":{ "c":"d", "b":{ "e":{ "f":"g" } } } }

-The following list describes what AWS WAF would evaluate for each match scope setting.
-The key b, which is part of the included elements path, isn't evaluated.
+The element sets that AWS WAF would inspect for each JSON match scope setting are listed below.
+Note that the key b, which is part of the included elements path, isn't evaluated.